-The Pingasut mineral claim license was granted during the year ended March 31, 2014, with \$\text{nil} capitalized as resource properties.
-The Company must submit an annual report by April 1, of each year detailing its activities and expenditures for approval.
-The Company's license expires December 31, 2018.
-Total work commitment for calendar 2017 was 1,512,180 DKK (approximately \$300,000).
-Hudson has accrued sufficient credits (2,475,727 DKK) from previous expenditures to carry the license beyond December 31, 2017, with credits available until December 31, 2018.
+The Pingasut mineral claim license was granted during the year ended March 31, 2014, with \$nil capitalized as resource properties.
+The Company had to submit an annual report by April 1, of each year detailing its activities and expenditures for approval in order to maintain the license which was due to expire December 31, 2018.
+Management of the Company had determined that the resource within the license area had no strategic value to the development of the White Mountain Project and accordingly the license was allowed to expire on December 31, 2018.